sunshowers-code/rust-cli-recommendations/README.md

 # Rain's Rust CLI recommendations

-This living document covers [Rain's](https://github.com/sunshowers) opinions about how to organize and manage Rust CLI applications.
+This living document covers [Rain's](https://github.com/sunshowers) [recommendations](https://rust-cli-recommendations.sunshowers.io)
+for how to organize and manage Rust CLI applications.

+In this document, I cover a set of tips and best practices for writing Rust applications, informed [by experience](https://rust-cli-recommendations.sunshowers.io/why-listen.html).
+I hope you find them useful.

 ## Key words